vmware/differential-datalog/doc/tutorial/tutorial.md

 (cd playpen_ddlog && cargo build --release)
 ```

+#### Compilation speed

+Unfortunately the process of compiling the Rust code tends to be quite long.
+The following steps may help:
+- Decompose your DDlog program into separate independent modules
+  that have no circular dependences between them.
+This will generate
+  independent Rust crates.
+- Do not delete the plaype_ddlog directory when you change your DDlog
+  program (unless you upgrade the DDlog compiler itself).
+When
+  writing new Rust outputs the ddlog compiler will only overwrite the
+  files that change.
+- Use the following environment variable during development:
+  CARGO_PROFILE_RELEASE_OPT_LEVEL="z".
+This will speed-up the Rust
+  compilation while generating code that is 50% slower.
+- The Rust debug compilation will be faster, but will produce very
+  large and slow binaries (`cargo build --debug`).

 ### Running the "Hello, world!" program

 The text-based interface offers a convenient way to interact with the